Getting Started with EPUB

 - EPUBCheck: checks to make sure the exported or converted EPUB file conforms to the EPUB standard.

-- ACE by Daisy: checks to make sure the exported or converted EPUB file conforms to EPUB Accessibility 1.0.
+- Ace by Daisy: checks to make sure the exported or converted EPUB file conforms to EPUB Accessibility 1.0.
+Ace by Daisy is a command-line tool, but a graphical interface known as the ACE App is also now available for Windows, Mac and Linux.